 Welcome to the Museum of Kitchenalia!

+Now, food historian, author and prolific collector of Kitchenalia, She lives in the Cotswolds with her husband and young son.
 Her articles have appeared in publications including BBC History Magazine, The Daily Express, Daily Mail and Times Literary Supplement.
-She has contributed historic food research for a number of television production companies and featured several times on Talk Radio Europe, BBC Hereford and Worcester and LifeFM.
+She has contributed historic food research for a number of television production companies and featured several times on Talk Radio Europe, BBC Hereford and Worcester, BBC Coventry and Warwickshire, BBC Humberside, BBC Gloucestershire and LifeFM.

-Television appearances include a ten-part series for the BBC and Hungry Gap Productions – ‘ The Best Christmas Food Ever’ and a feature on the heritage of the black pear for BBC Countryfile.
+In 2018 she appeared in a ten-part series for the BBC and Hungry Gap Productions, ‘ The Best Christmas Food Ever’ and on BBC Countryfile, co-presenting a feature exploring the heritage of the black pear.

-Emma is a proud member of The Guild of Food Writers. http://www.gfw.co.uk/
+Emma is a member of The Guild of Food Writers: http://www.gfw.co.uk/

 Email Emma at: